Bruce1102/Exotic-Options-Pricing/README.md

 <h2>Monte Carlo Method:</h2>

+<h3>Stochastic Process Modeling:</h3>

-Stochastic Process Modeling: The asset price is modeled using various stochastic processes.
+The asset price is modeled using various stochastic processes.
 The project incorporates an object-oriented approach to represent these processes.
 The processes used include:

 **1. Geometric Brownian Motion (GBM):**